aaron-grau/curic/react/readings/higher_order_functions.md

 ### Lexical Scoping

-Lexical scoping (inner functions getting access to all of the variables defined in the outer function) tends to come in handy when writing higher-order functions.
-As an example, consider the following program:
+Lexical scoping tends to come in handy when writing higher-order functions (as a reminder, lexical scoping is when inner functions get access to all of the variables defined in an outer function).
+Consider the following program:

 ```js
 function noisy(f) {